-Disclaimer: Travel rules and official government instructions are changing rapidly during the pandemic times and this article might NOT be up to date within a matter of hours.
-Therefore, you should always double-check the information with local authorities or your embassy in a given destination.
-Traveling Lifestyle does not take any responsibility for your decision to travel during pandemic.
+Disclaimer: Travel restrictions and governmental regulations can change rapidly and the information below might be outdated within a few hours.
+Therefore, double-check all information with your embassy or on official websites.
+Traveling Lifestyle does not take any responsibility for your decision to travel.

-According to the The World Health Organization, the country has managed to control the pandemic.
-As of today, the country has reported 93,225 positive cases and 4,831 deaths.
+According to the World Health Organization, the country has managed to control the pandemic.
+As of today, the country has reported 101,316 positive cases and 4,831 deaths.

 Is China open for tourism?

 It is not enough to have a passport that is current and has at least six months left prior to expiring.

 All visitors must have:

-Undergo 14-days quarantine after arrival
+Undergo a 28-day quarantine upon arrival

 Valid VISA or residence permit

-Not Allowed to “Just Pass Through” Either
+Not allowed to “Just Pass Through” either

-In China, this is forbidden.
 Passengers on planes from other countries that are not allowed entry into China because of the travel ban against certain countries may not treat China as a “just passing through” country, even when travelers are in an airport.

 Another important fact about flying in and out of China is that it intends to stick with singular flights in and out of the country.

 What this means is that a plane may bring you into the country, but your next flight out is the only flight out until the following week, two weeks, or more.

 This method of disease tracking is relatively smart, but it does complicate travel plans, even for dignitaries and the like.
-Plan to stay for some time, and then book well in advance for your flight out since the single plane flights is all that you will find for a while.
+Plan to stay for some time, and then book well in advance for your flight out since single plane flights are all that you will find for a while.